5 Best Mint Alternatives for Canadians in 2026 (Free & Paid)

 - Simple interface - Not overwhelming

 The problem?
 Finding something that does all this, for free, and works well with Canadian banks.
 Spoiler: nothing does it exactly like Mint.
 But some come close, and a few are actually better.
+If price is your top priority, see our dedicated guide to the best free budgeting apps for Canadians.

 The Best Mint Alternatives for Canadians in 2026